lokin7778/CSE_1223_Word-Guessing_Game/README.md

 3. Another problem I faced was in the getCharacterGuess method, where I returned the char outside the else block causing an error in the code.
 Soln.
 I returned a null value in the if block to handle the error, and then finally returned the original return character in the else block.

+4. ONE More problem I am facing is that I am not able to append the guessed characters to the arraylist and show what are the guessed characters.
+Soln.
+I am creating a new method which takes in a guess paramater and appends it to the arraylist and returns the arraylist.